-- You'll still be responsible for paying the mortgage until it's sold. - If your house sells for less than you owe, your mortgage won't be fully repaid and you'll have to pay the shortfall. - The lender can ask you for this money for up six years after the sale (five years in Scotland).
+- You'll still be responsible for paying the mortgage until it's sold.
+Since the introduction of the Mortgage Charter in the UK in 2023, your property now can't be repossessed within the first 12 months of a first missed payment. - If your house sells for less than you owe, your mortgage won't be fully repaid and you'll have to pay the shortfall. - The lender can ask you for this money for up to six years after the sale (five years in Scotland).
 If you are contacted after six years about paying back a shortfall, get advice. - It can make it harder for you to get a mortgage in future.
 This is because information about repossessions is kept by credit reference agencies.